 Kangaroo Island: Covering almost 4,500 square kilometers/1,737 miles, it is Australia’s third largest island and offers the best of the mainland on a smaller, more intimate scale.
 More than a third of the island falls under conservation or national park status offering protection to native residents such as New Zealand fur seals, koalas, kangaroos, Australian sea lions, ospreys and echidnas.
 The island has a rich cultural heritage.
 Its dramatic coast, carved landscapes, sheer limestone cliffs, sheltered coves and stretches of sugar-white sand are picture perfect.

-Kimberley Region: The Kimberley was one of the earliest areas of Australia to be settled some 41,000 years ago.
+Kimberley Region: Hidden amid the harshly beautiful and rugged coastline of the Kimberley in northwestern Australia is some remarkably rich and diverse habitat, almost untouched by the modern world.
 Dinosaur footprints 130 million years old are preserved in rock at Gantheaume Point.
-Broome was once the center of the world’s pearling industry.
-Australia’s first south sea pearl farm was at Kuri Bay in the heart of a remote coastline some 220 kilometers/137 miles from the nearest main settlement of Derby.
-Hidden amid the harshly beautiful and rugged coastline of the Kimberley in northwestern Australia is some remarkably rich and diverse habitat, almost untouched by the modern world.
 The UNESCO World Heritage listed Purnululu National Park has towering orange-and-black striped rocks of the Bungle Bungle Range, geological formations that rise up to 578 meters/1,896 feet.
-Kununurra means “big water” to the traditional Aboriginal owners, and vast Lake Argyle meets that description at 1,000 square kilometers/386 square miles.
-The Kimberley is also home to the Argyle Diamond Mine known for its rare pink diamonds.
-The Mitchell Plateau is culturally significant with a rich collection of aboriginal art sites.
-The park also shelters more than 150 bird species and 25 mammal species.
+Kununurra means ‘big water’ to the traditional aboriginal owners, and vast Lake Argyle meets that description with its 1,000 square kilometers/386 square miles with freshwater crocodiles, wallabies, wetland birds and dramatic cliffs.
+The Mitchell Plateau is culturally significant with a rich collection of aboriginal art sites, and the park also shelters more than 150 bird species and 25 mammal species.
+The Kimberley was also one of the earliest areas of Australia to be settled, some 41,000 years ago.
+Australia’s first south sea pearl farm was at Kuri Bay in the heart of a remote coastline some 220 kilometers/137 miles from the nearest main settlement of Derby, and Broome was once the center of the world’s pearl industry.
+The Kimberley is also home to the Argyle Diamond Mine, known for its rare pink diamonds.

 Melbourne: About 47 years after the first European settlement in Australia, Melbourne was founded by free settlers in 1835 as a pastoral settlement around the Yarra River.
 By the 1850s gold rush, it was the second largest in the entire British Empire.
 It remains a major center of commerce, industry and cultural activity.
 It is noted for its mix of Victorian and contemporary architecture, an extensive tram network, gardens, museums, galleries and shops.
 Built in 1878, Queen Victoria Market is a vibrant crossroads of cultures.
 Phillip Island is fun at dusk when a parade of penguins return to burrows on the island.